 Here’s how to do incline dumbbell curls:

-* Set your bench to somewhere between forty-five and sixty-five degrees.
+* Set your bench to somewhere between 45 and 65 degrees.
 Basically, just make sure you’re able to recline back on your incline.

 * Select a pair of dumbbells approximately half the weight you would choose for standing curls (if you need to go up or down in weight after your first set, do so accordingly).

-* Lay back on the bench with your shoulder blades pinched and your back arched.
+* Lie back on the bench with your shoulder blades pinched and your back arched.

 * Allow your shoulders themselves to extend and the dumbbells to hang straight down.
 This is the good stuff.
 By angling your body and letting your arms dangle, only your biceps can save you from the villain that is gravity!